-LASIK is an acronym for laser-assisted in situ keratomileusis.
+LASIK is a form of laser vision correction surgery.
+The term LASIK is an acronym for laser-assisted in situ keratomileusis.

+Talking to your surgeon is the best way to determine if you are a candidate for any type of LASIK procedure.
+With a quick series of tests administered by your eye doctor, you can find out if you are eligible for LASIK.
 If your prescription for glasses or contact lenses has changed in the past 18 months, you might not be ready for LASIK.
 Your eyes may still be changing, which means they could continue to change after the procedure.

-Learn more about the right LASIK option for you.Click here to see if you may be a candidate for the procedure.
+Learn more about the right LASIK option for you.Click here to see if you may be a candidate for LASIK.

 There’s no universal price tag on a LASIK procedure.
 A number of factors can impact the cost of a LASIK procedure, including:

-Before a LASIK procedure, you will need to have an eye evaluation which usually assesses the following:
+Before a LASIK procedure, you will need to have an eye evaluation, which usually assesses the following:

 The LASIK experience may vary from procedure to procedure, but you can usually expect the following: